ACEAlex/preload/README.md

 Normal execution steps
 ======================

-A very simplified explanaton of what happens when system starts/executes our testprog.
+A very simplified explanation of what happens when system starts/executes our testprog.
 I.e. the following command is issued. **./testprog**